 The AI dialogue, though, has preceded the current sensationalism with strands of both optimism – of the potential of a malleable cognitive capacity resource – and skepticism – of techno utopian and technocratic promises.
 In this discourse, voices and concerns about development, economic justice, and global equity from the Global South, marginalized identities, and other vulnerable sections – the classes who have traditionally been excluded and expelled from the gains of the digital revolution and are most vulnerable to harm – have remained at the periphery.

 From the standpoint of the Global South, IT for Change has engaged with unpacking the AI revolution, straddling design justice questions with a broader political economy perspective on the dilemmas of AI governance.
-Our research and policy engagement seeks to center development sovereignty questions and cognitive.
+Our research and policy engagement seeks to center development sovereignty questions.

 Research Outputs